Manufacturing is one of the largest private sector employers on PEI.

 Number of people employed:

-According to the Statistics Canada Labour Force Survey as of May, 2014, 5,500 people were employed in this sector on PEI.
+According to the Statistics Canada Labour Force Survey first quarter of 2018, 6,600 people were employed in this sector on PEI.

-Manufacturing companies on Prince Edward Island – Hiring practices
+Manufacturing on Prince Edward Island – Hiring practices

 Trade HERizons: Helping women choose career paths

 Seventeen women recently graduated from Trade HERizons, a career exploration program run by Women’s Network PEI.
 This 11-week program, which helps women chose careers in trades and technology, is in its eighth year.